TerriaJS/terriajs/doc/acknowledgements/attributions.md

 The following software may be included in this product: esprima.
 A copy of the source code may be downloaded from https://github.com/jquery/esprima.git.
 This software contains the following license and notice below:

-Copyright JS Foundation and other contributors, https://js.foundation/
+Copyright (c) jQuery Foundation, Inc. and Contributors, All Rights Reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: